WW2 Commando History - April

 There are too many operations and/or notable dates to mention each and every one but here are some.
 Photo below depicts No 3 Commando officers at Limehouse during training there in the months preceding D Day.

-1st April 1942 saw the joint burial service permitted by the Germans for the casualties during Operation Chariot at St Nazaire.
-Photos of the burial party can be seen HERE.
+1st April 1942 saw the joint burial service permitted by the Germans for the casualties after Operation Chariot, the raid at St Nazaire. [view]

 A quite unique joint ceremony in a time of world war.

 After this raid the Commando split into two, one half operating against the Norwegian Coast , ‘Northforce’, the remainder operating against the French coast in the Forfar operations.
 Men from No 12 also operated with the Small Scale Raiding Force (S.S.R.F.)
-Click HERE for more photos and information about No 12 Commando are in our gallery [view 1] and our archive [view 2].
+More photos and information about No 12 Commando are in our gallery [view 1] and our archive [view 2].

-April 1945 2 Commando Brigade with units from the SAS/SBS were involved in Operations Roast, Pry, Impact, and Impact Royal in the regions of Commachio and the Argenta Gap, Italy.
+April 1945 2 Commando Brigade with units from the SAS/SBS were involved in Operations Roast, Impact, and Impact Royal in the regions of Lake Commachio and the Argenta Gap, Italy.
 There were many Commando casualties and two of these men would later be awarded the Victoria Cross for their gallantry in separate incidents, Major Anders Lassen and Cpl Thomas Hunter.

 Registering on the Commando Veterans Archive, or on the Commando Veterans Association Facebook page, does not make you a member of the Association.
 The Commando Veterans Assciation needs your support and membership.
 Find out more here.